Best of Week 12: Top 25, Gophers lose, Georgia wins SEC East

-Week 12 of the college football season brings with it a full slate of Top 25 games and plenty of drama.
-We'll have all the news, analysis and best moments of the day covered right here.
+Week 12 of the college football season brought with it a full slate of Top 25 games and plenty of drama, including the first loss of the season for both Minnesota and Baylor.
+The news, analysis and best moments of the day are covered right here.

 Jump to: Top 25 games | Best of Week 12